somart-sopheak/Flutter-test/README.md

-Project Summary
+- Project Summary
   This is a product management app.
-It uses Flutter for the app and Node.js with Express.js for the server.
+It uses Flutter for the app , Express.js for the server and Database uses MSSQL.

-App Features (Flutter)
+- App Features (Flutter)

-Add, Edit, Delete Products: You can create, read, update, and delete products.
+* Add, Edit, Delete Products: You can create, read, update, and delete products.

-No Unnecessary Updates: The app checks if you actually changed anything before saving an edit.
-If not, it tells you "Nothing changed".

-Product List: Shows products in a list.
+* Product List: Shows products in a list.
 You can pull to refresh and scroll to the bottom to load more.

-Search and Sort: You can search for products.
+* Search and Sort: You can search for products.
 You can also sort the list by price or stock.

-Filter: You can filter products by a price range or stock range.
+* Filter: You can filter products by a price range or stock range.
 You can use a slider or type the min/max numbers.

-Export: You can save the product list as a CSV or PDF file.
+* Export: You can save the product list as a CSV or PDF file.

-Other App Features:

-Shows loading cards while products are loading.

-Shows a notification at the top when you create, edit, or delete a product.

-A 'Scroll to Top' button appears when you scroll down.

-State Management: Uses the provider package.

-Server Features (Node.js)
+- Server Features (Express.js)

-API: An Express.js server that handles requests from the app.
+* API: An Express.js server that handles requests from the app.

-Database: Uses MongoDB and Mongoose to store product data.
+* Database: Uses MSSQL to store product data.

-API Filtering: The API can handle requests for searching, sorting, and filtering by price/stock.

-Error Handling: Has a central place to manage server errors.

-Tools Used
-App: Flutter, Dart, provider, http, syncfusion_flutter_pdf, csv

-Server: Node.js, Express.js, MongoDB, Mongoose, dotenv

-How to Run
+- How to Run

-Server (backend_v2):
+* Server (backend_v2):

-Run npm install.
+  Run : npm install

-Create a .env file and add your DATABASE_URL for MongoDB.

-Run npm start.
+  Run : npm run dev

-App (flutter_product):
+- App (flutter_product):

-Run flutter pub get.
+  Run : flutter pub get

-Open lib/services/api_service.dart and change the baseUrl to point to your server (example: http://10.0.2.2:3000/api for Android).
+* Open lib/services/api_service.dart and change the baseUrl to point to your server (example: http://10.0.2.2:3000/api for Android).

-Run flutter run.
+  Run : flutter run